Paul Coffey: Detroit Red Wings

-After a falling-out with Red Wings coach Scotty Bowman, Coffey was traded to the Hartford Whalers at the start of the 1996–97 season as part of a package to acquire Brendan Shanahan – a move that Coffey was unhappy with.
+Hartford Whalers and Philadelphia Flyers

-Coffey only played 20 games for the Whalers before being traded to the Flyers.
-He played for Philadelphia for a season and a half, reaching the 1997 Stanley Cup Finals, his seventh, against his former team, Detroit.
-Coffey's Final series was not successful, being on the ice for six of Detroit's goals and was in the penalty box for a seventh when the Flyers conceded a power-play goal, ending up with no points and being minus-2 and minus-3 in the first two games, and a hit from Darren McCarty in game two left Coffey sidelined for the rest of the series with a concussion.
+After a falling-out with Red Wings head coach Scotty Bowman, Coffey was traded to the Hartford Whalers at the start of the 1996–97 season as part of a package to acquire Brendan Shanahan – a move that Coffey was unhappy with since the Whalers were a non-contending team.
+Coffey only played 20 games for the Whalers before engineering a trade to the Philadelphia Flyers.
+He played for the Flyers for a season and a half.
+In the 1997 Stanley Cup playoffs, Coffey's experience helped the Flyers get past the Pittsburgh Penguins (playing against old teammate Mario Lemieux) and New York Rangers (featuring former Oilers teammates Wayne Gretzky and Mark Messier) to reach 1997 Stanley Cup Final, which was also Coffey's seventh appearance in the Finals.
+In the Finals series against his former team, Detroit, Coffey was on the ice for six of Detroit's goals and was in the penalty box for a seventh when the Flyers conceded a power-play goal, having no points and being minus-2 and minus-3 in the first two games.
+Bowman had directed Detroit's players to specifically go after Coffey as a pressure point in the Flyers roster; a hit from Darren McCarty in game two left Coffey sidelined for the rest of the series with a concussion.